🔄

 • Spend time outdoors during daylight hours, even on cloudy days.

-• Arrange your living space to maximize natural light.
+• Arrange your living space to maximise natural light.

 • Consider light therapy lamps designed to mimic sunlight.
 Use them daily in the morning for best results.